-We anticipate that we will continue to fund our investment activities on a long-term basis through a combination of additional debt and equity capital.
+We anticipate that we will continue to fund our investment activities on a longterm basis through a combination of additional debt and equity capital.

 The Funds are licensed SBICs, and have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
 Under the Small Business Investment Act and the SBA rules applicable to SBICs, an SBIC can have outstanding at any time debentures guaranteed by the SBA in an amount up to twice its regulatory capital.
 The SBA regulations currently limit the amount that is available to be borrowed by any SBIC and guaranteed by the SBA to 200.0% of an SBIC's regulatory capital or \$150.0 million, whichever is less.
 For three or more SBICs under common control, the maximum amount of outstanding SBA debentures cannot exceed \$350.0 million.
-SBA debentures have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semi-annually.
-The principal amount of the SBA debentures is not required to be paid before maturity but may be pre-paid at any time.
-As of March 31, 2016, Fund I had \$150.0 million of outstanding SBA debentures and cannot issue additional SBA debentures.
-As of March 31, 2016, Fund II had \$64.0 million of outstanding SBA debentures.
-Based on its \$37.5 million of regulatory capital as of March 31, 2016, Fund II has the current capacity to issue up to an additional \$11.0 million of SBA debentures.
-Subject to SBA regulatory requirements and approval of a third SBIC license, we may access up to \$125.0 million of additional SBA debentures under the SBIC Debenture Program.
+SBA debentures have fixed interest rates that approximate prevailing 10-year Treasury Note rates plus a spread and have a maturity of ten years with interest payable semiannually.
+The principal amount of the SBA debentures is not required to be paid before maturity but may be prepaid at any time.
+As of September 30, 2016, Fund I had \$150.0 million of outstanding SBA debentures and cannot issue additional SBA debentures.
+As of September 30, 2016, Fund II had \$64.0 million of outstanding SBA debentures.
+Fund II has the current capacity to issue up to an additional \$61.0 million of SBA debentures.
+Subject to SBA regulatory requirements and approval, we may access up to \$75.0 million of additional SBA debentures under the SBIC Debenture Program.
 For more information on the SBA debentures, please see Note 6 to our consolidated financial statements.